1992 Republican National Convention: Site selection

-The two finalist cities that Houston had defeated to land the convention were New Orleans, Louisiana and San Diego, California.
+The two finalist cities that Houston had defeated to land the convention were New Orleans and San Diego.
 While Houston was the adopted hometown of the incumbent Republican president George H. W. Bush, when the location was announced, the party insisted that Bush had not used his influence to land the city the convention, and had only instructed the party to choose "the best site" for the convention.
 Unsuccessful finalist city New Orleans had been the location of the previous Republican National Convention in 1988.

 Bids

 Venue logistics

 The Astrodome had been renovated recently before its selection as the convention's location.
 For the convention, the stadium was arranged to seat 36,000 people.

 To accommodate the convention and its set-up, the Houston Astros, the Major League Baseball team which played at the Astrodome, played 26 consecutive away games over 28 days, the longest Major League Baseball "road trip" since the Philadelphia Phillies played 27 away games in 28 days in 1944.
 Additionally, the National Football League's Houston Oilers would also be forced to play all their preseason games on the road.
 The Major League Baseball Players Association had filed an unsuccessful grievance in October 1991 in an attempt to block the planned 26-game road trip by the Astros.
-The Major League Baseball Players Association took issue with the Houston Sports Association (owners of the Astrodome) renting the stadium to the Republican National Convention organizers from July 27 through August 23, 1992 without first seeking permission from the National League, and their grievance sought to shorten the length of the road trip, arguing that the 26-game road trip went against the National League's constitution.
+The Major League Baseball Players Association took issue with the Houston Sports Association (owners of the Astrodome) renting the stadium to the Republican National Convention organizers from July 27 through August 23, 1992, without first seeking permission from the National League, and their grievance sought to shorten the length of the road trip, arguing that the 26-game road trip went against the National League's constitution.